Now on Mac — start your 60-day free trial.

 2. You will see preloaded locations listed (ie: Kitchen, Dining Room, Primary Bedroom) that you can edit or delete.

-Edit Location.
 You can edit a location while viewing it in Location Management.

-3. Update the information
+2. Update the information

-Delete Location.
 You can delete a location while viewing it in Location Management.

-Important note: If you delete a location, you run the risk of removing any items that have been added to that location.
+Alert: if you delete a location, you run the risk of removing any items that have been added to that location.
 Please be sure you have moved any items from the location to another before deleting.
 This action cannot be undone.

 Updating Location Position

-1. Select and hold on the two lines to the right of the location you wish to move.
+1. Select and hold on the two lines to the right of the location you wish to move

-2. Drag and drop the location to a new position.
+2. Drag and drop the location to a new position

 Category Management